 Vonage for business is ideal for small to medium-sized companies, but what if they lack some of the features that you need?
 Maybe your business only has a few users, so you prefer a more flexible pricing structure.
 Some alternatives to consider include:

 MiCloud Connect is a cloud communications platform for business from Mitel that has proven to be a reliable alternative to Vonage for business.
 There are also three plans with MiCloud Connect that are flexible enough for most businesses.
-The pricing ranges from $30.56 per month at the base level to $56.91 per month at the third tier, so this alternative costs more than Vonage for business.
+The pricing ranges from $20.99/user/month at the base level to $38.49/user/month at the third tier, so this alternative costs more than Vonage for business.
 However, it does offer collaboration and conferencing options at the first tier plan level.

-GoToConnect has a similar pricing structure to Vonage for business, but the pricing for one to four users is $29.95 per month.
-There are five tiers that decrease in price with more users until the price is $19.95 with 50 or more users.
+GoToConnect pricing and plans are similar to Vonage.
+They offer three different pricing plans.
+Basic (starting at $22/user/month), Standard (starting at $26/user/month), Premium (starting at $39/user/month).
 All GoToConnect plans offer over 80 features to help businesses collaborate and communicate, so you will not have to opt into a higher plan level to get specific features that your business needs.

 RingCentral has four flexible plans that can be versatile enough to grow with a business.
 Prices for these plans start at $29.99 per month and they go up to $59.99 per month.
 If you opt to pay for the service annually, The provider offers a 33% discount that brings the prices down to between $19.99 and $49.99 per month.
 The essential plan is limited to 20 users, but the other plans are unlimited.
 RingCentral also offers a 15-day trial to try out their service with all plans.